MitulMistry/MitulMistry.github.io/_posts/2016-01-06-steam-cli-gem.markdown

 2) As soon as I finished the `Scraper` methods, the Steam Store changed its entire website and CSS structure for its holiday sale, and rewriting the methods temporarily only to revert to the old methods when the sale was over seemed tedious and inefficient.

 So after doing some research, I was able to find a better way: leveraging the Steam Storefront API.
 I created a new class, `SteamAPIHandler`, to acquire the JSON data and parse it, using the data to create `Game` objects that could then interact with the `CLI`.
 This allowed me access to a much larger amount of data and proved to be much more efficient as well.
-For example, an old `Scraper` method:
+For example, here's an old `Scraper` method:

 {% highlight ruby %}
 def self.scrape_top_sellers(store_url)